mzonov/Android-Interview-Questions/README.md

   <details>
   <summary>Answer</summary>

+  - The `+` operator uses `StringBuffer` to perform strings concatenation.

+  - `StringBuffer` and `StringBuilder` are mutable.
+They provide `append()`, `insert()`, `delete()` methods for strings manipulation.

+  - `StringBuffer` is synchronized but slow. `StringBuilder` is not synchronized but faster.

   </details>
 * Why is it said that the `length()` method of String class doesn't return accurate results?
   <details>
   <summary>Answer</summary>

+  Because `length()` can't recognize special symbols.
   </details>
 * Why `CharArray()` is preferred over String to store the password?
   <details>
   <summary>Answer</summary>

+  1. Strings are immutable.
+Another process can dump memory.
+So you can't modify strings to hide password until GC collect it.

+  2. With array you can change items with what you want (e.g. blank items) after the work with password is done.
   </details>

 #### Exceptions